 You can also open it by typing the path in RUN dialog box and press Enter.

 2. Now take ownership of "mspaint.exe" file.
 To take ownership, check out following tutorials:

 3. Now rename the "mspaint.exe" file to "mspaint_backup.exe".

 4. Now copy "mspaint.exe" file from downloaded ZIP file and paste it in "C:\Windows\System32" folder.

 5. Now go to "en-US" folder and take ownership of "mspaint.exe.mui" file.
 After taking ownership rename the file to "mspaint_backup.exe.mui".

-7. If you are using 64-bit Windows edition, you'll also need to replace both mspaint.exe and mspaint.exe.mui files present in "Windows\sysWOW64" and "Windows\sysWOW64\en-US" folders using the same steps as mentioned above.
+7. If you are using 64-bit Windows edition, you'll also need to replace both mspaint.exe and mspaint.exe.mui files present in "C:\Windows\sysWOW64" and "C:\Windows\sysWOW64\en-US" folders using the same steps as mentioned above.

 That's it.
-Now Windows 7 will start using the old Paint.
+Now Windows 7 will start using the old Paint program.

-If you want to use the new Paint later, simply delete the new "mspaint.exe" and "mspaint.exe.mui" files and then rename the backup files to their default names.
+If you want to restore the new Paint app in future, simply delete the new "mspaint.exe" and "mspaint.exe.mui" files and then rename the backup files to their default names.